 I am writing regarding my account number 305610 that I have with your institution.
 I have had this account for several years and have enjoyed being a member of this fine bank.
 I am having some health issues and will have to undergo a major medical procedure.
 I need to ask that Lisa Smith, my daughter, be appointed representative over my account during my medical down time.

 Please allow Lisa to make deposits, withdraw cash, purchase money orders or cashier’s checks and to have full access to my account.
 I also have 2 safety deposit boxes with your bank, but she doesn’t need access to those at this time.
 Should I not make it through the surgical procedures, my will allows her access to these boxes.
-This authorization should be granted from today, August 19, 2015 until December 1st, 2015 unless otherwise notified.
+This authorization should be granted from today, DATE until DATE unless otherwise notified.

 I appoint Lisa Smith at 9090 David Ave.
 Jackson, Ohio 45640 to handle my banking.
 You can reach me on my cell phone at 555-890-7845 if you have any questions.
 I look forward to continuing my services with you banking institution.